IlhamShiddiq/brand-connect/README.md

 `GET`

 #### Description:
-This endpoint returns data about outlets located within a radius of 25 kilometers from the given coordinates.
+This endpoint returns data about outlet located within a radius of 25 kilometers from the given coordinates.

 #### Parameters:
 | Name        | Type   | Description                         |